 The Landscape Architect Unit provides design, design review and construction inspection for the SDOT Capital Improvement and SPU Natural Drainage Programs.
 Examples include the extension of the Burke Gilman Trail from the Locks to Golden Gardens, 23rd Ave Paving Project and the Natural Drainage Projects in the Broadview, Pinehurst and Ballard neighborhoods.
 Shane DeWald, 206-684-5041

 Trees adjacent to construction sites that are posted with green Protect Tree signs are designated for protection and are routinely inspected by the Seattle Transportation Landscape Architect's Office.
 To discuss concerns regarding a specific project, at 206-684-TREE (8733).

 Tree Removal Approval Process

 When trees must be removed for construction of new projects, the City of Seattle require public notification.
 If you see a notice and want to comment on a project, check tree placards for appropriate contact information.
-Click on the link for information on the various kinds of signs that you might see and how you can best communicate your concerns.
-Follow the link to DPD for information on new tree protection regulations.
-DPD provides incentives for developers to work with community members through Design Review meetings where the public can speak to the importance of tree preservation landscape elements, and building design issues.
+Follow the link to SDCI for information on tree protection regulations on private property during development.
+SDCI provides incentives for developers to work with community members through Design Review meetings where the public can speak to the importance of tree preservation landscape elements, and building design issues.